 Let me start off by saying, there is absolutely no shame in this.
 I am a huge fan.
 Sadly, a box mix can sometimes leave a lot to be desired, but if you follow my tips on how to make box cake better, you will be sitting pretty.

 Don’t worry, most of these things are already in your pantry or your fridge.
+You can even whip up homemade cake mix if you don’t have any.

 ONE – Up the Eggs